-We can definitely say that SCHiM has a unique style and a very original gameplay! please enjoy this quick interview with its developer, Ewoud van der Werf.
+We can definitely say that SCHiM has a unique style and very original gameplay.
+Please enjoy this quick interview with its developer, Ewoud van der Werf.

-How did you come up with SCHiM gameplay?
-It is pretty original 🙂
+How did you come up with SCHiM’s gameplay?
+It’s pretty original :)

-The inspiration came from childhood, childlike play that kids make up: shadow tag and only stepping on the cracks in the pavement or the lines at a crossing.
+The inspiration came from childhood, from the kind of play kids make up: shadow tag and only stepping on the cracks in the pavement or the lines at a crossing.

 How did you jump into the game development world?

-When I was 14 I picked up Unity after a few years of creating animations in Blender.
-I first made a small test game in the Blender game engine of the time, but wanted to try something bigger and so I tried Unity.
+When I was 14, I picked up Unity after a few years of creating animations in Blender.
+I first made a small test game in the Blender game engine at the time, but I wanted to try something bigger, so I switched to Unity.

 Please describe your project in a few words.